skinny97214/skinny97214.github.io/_posts/2011-03-24-dont-be-a-twitter-reply-twit.md

 status: publish
 type: post
 published: true
-meta:
-  _edit_last: '1'
-  _wp_old_slug: ''
-  tmac_last_id: '193422026797617154'
 ---
 <img src="http://skinnywhitegirl.com/blog/wp-content/uploads/2011/03/mistweets1.png" alt="" title="mistweets" width="410" height="421" class="aligncenter size-full wp-image-334" />

 <em>If I personally sent you a link to this article, it's because you were an @reply dope.
 You mistakenly sent a message that ended up in my @reply box.</em>

 <strong>Usernames are special</strong>, just like you.
 There's only one @skinny and that's me.
 Twitter keeps everyone sorted by assigning us all unique usernames.

 <strong>Usernames are sort of like phone numbers.</strong> No two people have the same one.
 If you called up the wrong phone number, you would apologize.
 You don't get to mix digits in people's phone numbers or you'll end up talking to someone's granny in Montana.